danrot/master-thesis/01_introduction.md

 add this functionality to this transport layer.

 The biggest challenges for this implementation is to find a good and performant way to store the different versions in a relational database.
-Therfore the already existing schema has to be extended, which has also to be accepted by the open source community.
+Therefore the already existing schema has to be extended, which has also to be accepted by the open source community.